joeycumines/PHelP/README.md

     good chance to pass a professional code review
-8. As a general rule, all aggregate classes that provide more than one functionality must always use final classes implementing both a singleton style `getInstance` method, have no other static methods, and provide a public default constructor for Dependency Injection
+8. As a general rule, all aggregate classes that provide more than one functionality must always use final classes implementing both a singleton style `getInstance` method, have no other public static methods, and provide a public default constructor for Dependency Injection
 9. Unless specifically designed to be stateful, everything must be stateless
 10. Clearly document all functionality, it is desirable to be able to know what something does at a glance